GuineaBot3Labs/GuineaBot3/README.md

 # GuineaBot3

 A lichess bot that self learns and improves over time.
-You can watch GuineaBot3's games <a href="https://lichess.org/@/GuineaBot3/tv">here</a>
+You can watch GuineaBot3COMPACT's games <a href="https://lichess.org/@/GuineaBot3COMPACT/tv">here</a>

-### WARNING: THIS CODE NEEDS A SUPER HIGH END GPU WHICH MAY NOT BE ACCESSIBLE FOR EVERYONE, [HERE IS A MORE COMPACT VERSION][compact-link], HOWEVER, FOR THIS BRANCH YOU WILL NEED A CUDA COMPATIBLE GPU WITH A MEMORY OF 24GBs.
-I USED A TESLA K80 FOR THIS, YOU WILL NEED TO INSTALL TORCH MANUALLY IF YOU WANT TO DO THIS WITH THE SAME GPU. ###

 ## UPDATES ##
-In GuineaBot3 v4.1.9, we have added self play capability and pgn replay, you can vary how many games to self play within the replay_from_pgn() function, we have found that tinkering with the settings is the best approach, just like 3d printing, this model needs to be fine tuned.
-We have also found that pgn files should be under 10,000 games unless you want a super high end grandmaster that takes weeks or even months to train.
-Please be cautious as this project can severely add to your electricity bill.
+### COMPACT EDITION, WHEEK WHEEK!!! ###
+In GuineaBot3 v4.2.0, PARALLEL-COMPACT EDITION, in this version, we have added parallel computing to the model, this can be useful if you have two 2 GB GPUs, or you simply want training time speed.
+This edition does not add much to electricity bill, it can run up to 8 instances on two 12 GB GPUs, WHEEK WHEEK!!!

 ## SETUP ##

-You can set up this bot very easily, it requires a very good GPU cuda compadible and multicore, you can vary how many cores you want to use.
+You can set up this bot very easily, just like it's big brother, however unlike it's big brother, it does not requires a very good GPU that is cuda compadible and multicore, if you want to use multiple cores or want to use a really big GPU, see it's big brother [here.](https://github.com/ethicalhacker7192/deep-GuineaBot3-lichess-bot)

 You will need to have python3.10 or python3.11 for this code, you can download it as shown down below: